 Justin Kaspar, PhD – The Ohio State University, College of Dentistry

 Correlation of Streptococcus mutans Microcolony Size to Disease Potential and Therapeutic Tolerance”

-Proposals were reviewed by an independent, esteemed group of senior academic dental researchers.
-Winners were selected based on program criteria, which included innovation, clinical significance, originality and scientific quality.
-CARE grants are typically offered for periods of 12 months.
+Proposals were reviewed by an independent, esteemed panel of senior academic dental researchers.
+Winners were selected based on the program’s criteria, which includes innovation, clinical significance, originality and scientific quality.

 “The CARE Program, now entering its 7th year, fosters the development of much needed dental academicians by providing seed research funding to emerging leaders at a time in their career path when it is most needed,” said Dr.Maria Emanuel Ryan, DDS, PhD, Chief Clinical Officer, Colgate-Palmolive.
 “We recognize the importance of fostering the careers of young academics and researchers as they are essential to the education of the next generation of dental professionals and play an important role in advancing the science of dentistry.
 This is more important now than ever before as the need for faculty is acute, with several hundred faculty positions unfilled throughout the country.
 The shortage in research focused faculty in dental schools carries over into other sectors, such as industry and government, where a significant amount of research is conducted.”

 Established in 2016, the Colgate CARE Program is designed to foster and provide financial support to young academic researchers.
 In order to be eligible for the Colgate CARE grant, faculty applicants must be in the first five years of an academic appointment.
 To date the CARE program has supported the research projects of 31 academicians in numerous areas of oral health research.

 Colgate is also instrumental in other programs to support dental researchers.
 In conjunction with the National Dental Association Foundation, the Audacity to Dream Program and TORCH Program have the important goal of helping address racial disparities in oral health research.